zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 Since `haskellPackages.mkDerivation` is intended to be generated from cabal files, it reflects cabal's way of specifying dependencies.
 For one, dependencies are grouped by what part of the package they belong to.
-This helps reducing the dependency closure of a derivation, for example benchmark dependencies are not included if `doBenchmark == false`.
+This helps to reduce the dependency closure of a derivation, for example benchmark dependencies are not included if `doBenchmark == false`.